-If you feel like I’ve offended you in any way, that is not my intention, I just want to be honest and move forward with anyone else that wants to.
+If you feel like I’ve offended you in any way, great!
+That’s not my intention but a little offense might get you to think about it more.
+I just want to be honest and move forward with anyone else that wants to.
 I don’t want to rationalise my passion for God because I’d rather err on the side of going overboard for Jesus than staying in the boat and never walking on water with Him, even if it’s only for a second.

 I want to be clear that I believe in being wise about things, I believe in not thrusting ourselves into danger for the sake of it or wiping ourselves out to the point that we can no longer function.
-I think that the voice I mentioned at times can be straight from the mouth of God through Godly people but at other times can be employed by the enemy or our own love of comfort to keep us as individuals and as the Church from entering into a greater level of consecration and seeing a greater manifestation of Christ in our lives.
+The same God who calls for all-out love and holiness is also the One who makes me lie down in green pastures and leads by still waters to restore my soul (Psalm 23).
+I think that the voice I mentioned at times can be straight from the mouth of God through Godly people but at other times can be immitated by the enemy or our own love of comfort to keep us as individuals or as the Church from entering into a greater level of consecration and seeing a greater manifestation of Christ in our lives.

 When we don’t know the overshadowing and enveloping love of the Father by intellect and experience we can be tempted to create doctrines and interpret Scripture in a way that will protect us and make us feel safe and secure in case God doesn’t, forgetting that the Holy Spirit is our Comforter because our lives are made to be uncomfortable.

-I think that we need to learn how to ask and trust God as our loving Father to set limits for us so that we can go wild in expressing our love for Him and using the gifts He has g8ven us while being conscious of our limitations instead of setting our own boundaries and only living within our finite means of love, grace, energy etc, and ending up cutting ourselves off from having to rely on Him.
+I think that we need to learn how to live together in community and how to ask and trust God as our loving Father to set limits for us so that we can go wild in expressing our love for Him and using the gifts He has given us while being conscious of our limitations instead of setting our own boundaries and only living within our finite means of love, grace, energy etc, and ending up cutting ourselves off from having to rely on Him.

 In the Luke 14 passage Jesus uses the example of a man building a tower to describe what it’s like to count the cost of giving our lives to Him.
 This tells me that after I’ve made the decision to follow Christ, there is a process I go through (building) in establishing a new life.
 How long does it take to build a tower?
 How long is a piece of string?
 Continually and intentionally building with the Chief Architect is what’s important.